pschriner/dm_develogerlog/Documentation/Installation/Index.rst

 You can always get current version from `http://typo3.org/extensions/repository/view/dm_developerlog/current/
 <http://typo3.org/extensions/repository/view/dm_developerlog/current/>`_ by downloading either the t3x or zip version.

-Upload  the file afterwards in the Extension Manager.
+Upload and install the file via the Extension Manager.